k8s-101/workshop/sections/2-docker-and-conatiners.md

 As you probably noted, running `docker build` can take some time, but we can do several things to speed it up.

 ### Using layers to cache restored packages more efficiently
 Try running `docker build -f Dockerfile -t speed-test-logger:0.0.1 ./` again.
 Note how quick it was the second time?
-Whats going on?
+What's going on?

 Docker will cache as many steps as possible in order to only re-build the relevant parts of the image.
 Since we didn't change any files in the build-context, nothing needed to change in the image, and the build was super quick.
 Let's add a newline or something else somewhere in our code and run `docker build` again.